AnonymousWorks/OPERA/readme.md

 ### Bug Details
 > This work has detected 159 previously unknown bugs, 80 of which have been confirmed/fixed by developers.
-The id of each bug detected by OPERA will be released after the paper review due to the double-blind policy.
+The ID of each bug detected by OPERA will be released after the paper review due to the double-blind policy.